PavithraRajasekar/Autopilot/README.md

 Training dataset in [Pavithra/autopilot-sampled50k-train](https://huggingface.co/datasets/Pavithra/autopilot-sampled50k-train) <br />
 Validation dataset in [Pavithra/autopilot-sampled50k-valid](https://huggingface.co/datasets/Pavithra/autopilot-sampled50k-train) <br />

-Please go to sectionb Inference in the notebook, where you can load the fine-tuned tokenizers and models for retrieving code generation results with the given prompts.
+Please go to section Inference in the notebook, where you can load the fine-tuned tokenizers and models for retrieving code generation results with the given prompts.